-Not Included: International flights to Mahe, round-trip; Overnight accommodation on Mahe if needed; Ground Transfers on Mahe; Tackle & Flies; Gratuities; Alcohol; Mandatory emergency medical evacuation policy & Travel insurance (Angler Adventures, FlyCastaway and the guesthouse operator reserve the right to cancel a trip if a client is not adequately insured); Personal Expenses.
+Not Included: International flights to Mahe, round-trip; Overnight accommodation on Mahe if needed; Ground Transfers on Mahe; Tackle & Flies; Gratuities; Alcohol and other beverages not listed as included; Mandatory emergency medical evacuation policy & Travel insurance (The guesthouse operator reserve the right to cancel a trip if a client is not adequately insured); Personal Expenses.

 The Diversity of Fish Species in FARQUHAR ATOLL

 No matter what you call them, these fish have captured the imaginations of anglers everyone and are the focal point of many Seychelles fishing trips.
 These large apex predators create viscious, violent and visual takes and are incredibly strong fighters.
 The Seychelles is the premier destinations for targeting Giant Trevally.

 Bonefish are found in excellent numbers across the Seychelles.
 In some fisheries, they are the predominate game fish and the go to target species for fly anglers.
 In other destinations, they play a supporting role to more exotic query like Giant Trevally.
 Either way, the bonefishing in the Seychelles is among the best flats fly fishing available period.